Skip to main content

 What Is Considered Health Information?

-In the context of a wellness clinic specializing in hormonal and metabolic health, the scope of is vast and deeply personal.
+In the context of a wellness clinic specializing in hormonal and metabolic health, the scope of your health information is vast and deeply personal.
 It is the raw data from which your clinical picture is painted.
 This information is not limited to a single diagnosis; it is a dynamic and detailed portrait of your physiological function over time.

 Every piece of data is a clue, a marker that helps your clinical team understand the underlying mechanisms of your symptoms and design a protocol to address them.